 Hometown: Born and grew up in Columbia; lived in Myrtle Beach while at Coastal Carolina University and maintains a house there; currently lives in Jupiter, Fla.

-Where to play: “In Myrtle Beach, I really like TPC Myrtle Beach (home course for Coastal Carolina’s golf team).
+Where to golf: “In Myrtle Beach, I really like TPC Myrtle Beach (home course for Coastal Carolina’s golf team).
 It’s a challenging golf course, fun to play, different holes and you have to hit a lot of different shots – a mixture of those, you’ve got to hit all the clubs in your bag.

 “I also like the Dunes (Golf and Beach) Club; it’s right on the ocean, an old course, just a fun course to play, always well-maintained and another course that’s challenging, got good length to it, you’ve got to hit a bunch of shots.
 The (par-5) Waterloo hole is the one that wraps around a lake.
 I usually hit 3-iron off the tee depending on the wind and try to get as close to the water on the right, and then I can usually hit the green in two with the wind; against it, probably not.